top of page

 • Lead-only routes

-• Increased indoor enrichment at home
+• Increased indoor enrichment where appropriate

-• Clear communication with clients about safety-led adjustments
+• Clear, proactive communication with clients

 Final Thoughts for Professionals

 January exposes weak systems and rewards strong ones.
-It is the month where planning, situational awareness and risk assessment matter most.

 Professional dog walking in winter is not about toughness or endurance.
 It is about: